The Season Of Ordinary Time

 Church services resume & we are also open for private prayer and reflection

 The church is open for private prayer and reflection.
 The church will usually be open 9am-5pm daily.
 Everyone using the church will be asked to clean their hands with the sanitizer available at the entrance, when they arrive and depart.
-A face covering is not a requirement, although may be your preference.
-In order to assist with cleaning and social distancing, the main part of the church will not be used, so seating will be available only in the Langton Chapel.
-Seating is placed 2 metres apart, with two or more allowed to sit on one of the benches if you share the same household.
+In order to assist with cleaning and social distancing, seating is placed 2 metres apart, with two or more allowed to sit on one of the benches if you share the same household.
 The church will be cleaned regularly.

 Barnes Cares: is co-ordinated by the Barnes Community Association.
 Barnes Cares

 Richmond Council Community Hub: 0208 8716555 or [email protected] Foodbank: Donations can be left at the church when open in the collection box by the entrance, or delivered direct to Castelnau Centre, 7 Stillingfleet Road, Barnes SW13 9AQ, 9.15am-11.15am on Friday mornings Richmond Foodbank

 Jesu, Joy of Man's Desiring by our Director of Music and music scholars